+Score

+Pandemic Impact

-Pandemic Impact Visits and trade area prepandemic, and during the shutdown and reopening periods Downtown Typologies Nine downtown typologies were identified and the average Pandemic Impact Score was determined for each: Brewery (45), Circuit (48), Classic (46), College (50), Core (43), Expanding (42), Historic (47), Opportunity (45), and Transit-Oriented (50).
+Visits and trade area prepandemic, and during the shutdown and reopening periods

+Downtown Typologies Nine downtown typologies were identified and the average Pandemic Impact Score was determined for each: Brewery (45), Circuit (48), Classic (46), College (50), Core (43), Expanding (42), Historic (47), Opportunity (45), and Transit-Oriented (50).
 In general, more typologies equated to a lower Pandemic Impact Score.
-Media is considered to be four typologies: Brewery, Classic, Historic, and Transit-Oriented.
-Downtowns considered to be four typologies had an average Pandemic Impact Score of 44.
+Gloucester City is considered to be one typology: Circuit (although the trail has not yet been built).
+Downtowns that are considered to be one typology had an average Pandemic Impact Score of 61.
+It is important to note that Circuit downtowns that have not yet built their trail had an average score of 53 compared to an average Pandemic Impact Score of 48 for those that have built their trail.

+%dvrpc

-%dvrpc Downtown Population A negative correlation between the estimated population of the region's downtowns and the Pandemic Impact Score was identified.
+Downtown Population A negative correlation between the estimated population of the region's downtowns and the Pandemic Impact Score was identified.
 In other words, the larger the downtown population, the smaller the impact.
-In 2019, Media's downtown population was estimated to be 197, compared to the average of 165 for all downtowns and 326 for the least impacted downtowns.
+In 2019, Gloucester City's downtown population was estimated to be 278, which was higher than the average of 165 for all downtowns and less than the average population of 326 for the least impacted downtowns.